 House Natural Resources Subcommittee on Energy and Mineral Resources

-Link to Testimony (pdf)
+Link to Testimony (Pdf)

-5/24/17: James D. Luther, Associate Vice President of Finance, Duke University
+5/24/2017: James D. Luther, Associate Vice President of Finance

 “Examining the Overhead Cost of Research”